AliiSheiikh/Good-Tomatoes/README.md

 # Good-Tomatoes

-A sleek and responsive movie review application built with **React**.
 Good-Tomatoes allows users to explore movies, rate them, and manage a personal watched list — inspired by Rotten Tomatoes.

 ## Preview